 The F-1 student must be unable to get on-campus employment, or the pay from available on-campus employment must be insufficient to meet financial needs.

-For each request approval, you must provide the F-1 student with a Form I-20, "Certificate of Eligibility for Nonimmigrant Student Status," endorsed to that effect.
+For each request approval, a DSO must provide the F-1 student with a Form I-20, "Certificate of Eligibility for Nonimmigrant Student Status," endorsed to that effect.

 The F-1 student must file a Form I-765, "Application for Employment Authorization," and pay a fee to USCIS.
-The student should file within 30 days of the day you endorse the Form I-20.
+The student should file within 30 days of the day the DSO endorses the Form I-20.
 If USCIS approves the application, the student will receive a Form I-766, "Employment Authorization Document," (EAD) from USCIS and can begin working.

 The guidelines for off-campus employment based on emergent circumstances are in the authorizing Federal Register notice.